 Tiara Cash, Senior Program Coordinator for the Center for Mindfulness, Compassion and Resilience at Arizona State University guides us through a step-by-step process of mindful eating practice.

 Derek Hall (portfolio) - In recent years, there has been a renewed focus recently on an ancient practice called mindfulness, and studies have found that it’s effective in managing the stress and anxiety of daily life.
 In light of these benefits, Arizona State University created the Center for Mindfulness, Compassion and Resilience.
 Take a look at this mini documentary and discover how mindfulness can help you recharge and refocus your health and wellness.

 Arizona PBS (Channel 8) - Arizona State University has created the Center for Mindfulness, Compassion and Resilience to help students and staff cope with the strains of modern life.
-Teri Pipe, ASU's chief well-being officer, will tell us more about the center she created.
+Teri Pipe, Center Director, will tell us more about the center she created.

 TEMPE, AZ (3TV/CBS 5) - Students can soon come to the center for classes on mindfulness or just for a quiet place to reflect.
 Faculty can learn how to incorporate this into the classroom, so Sun Devils pay more attention to their studies, rather than their screens.

-On Wednesday evening, Pipe welcomed deans, faculty, students and community members — about 175 in all — to the grand opening of ASU’s Center for Mindfulness, Compassion and Resilience.
+Center Director Teri Pipe establishes Center for Mindfulness, Compassion and Resilience.
+Deans, faculty, students and community members were welcomed to the grand opening of ASU’s Center for Mindfulness, Compassion and Resilience.

 The event took place at the Desert Botanical Garden in Phoenix and featured demonstrations of various mindfulness practices, including yoga, tai chi/qigong, Tibetan singing bowls and interactive art.